Head-To-Head Survey: Lightning eMotors (ZEV) & Its Peers

-Lightning eMotors (NYSE:ZEV – Get Rating) is one of 63 public companies in the “Motor vehicles & car bodies” industry, but how does it contrast to its peers?
-We will compare Lightning eMotors to similar businesses based on the strength of its risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.
+Lightning eMotors (NYSE:ZEV – Get Rating) is one of 64 public companies in the “Motor vehicles & car bodies” industry, but how does it compare to its rivals?
+We will compare Lightning eMotors to similar businesses based on the strength of its earnings, institutional ownership, profitability, risk, analyst recommendations, dividends and valuation.

-13.0% of Lightning eMotors shares are owned by institutional investors.
-Comparatively, 52.7% of shares of all “Motor vehicles & car bodies” companies are owned by institutional investors.
-15.9% of Lightning eMotors shares are owned by company insiders.
-Comparatively, 9.5% of shares of all “Motor vehicles & car bodies” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Lightning eMotors and its peers top-line revenue, earnings per share and valuation.
+This table compares Lightning eMotors and its rivals revenue, earnings per share and valuation.

 |Gross Revenue